 2. Implement Robust Risk Management Practices

-- Position Sizing: Determine the appropriate size of each position based on the risk profile of the trade and your overall portfolio strategy.
+- Position Sizing: Build a spreadsheet that automatically calculates your share size based on the risk profile of the trade and your overall portfolio strategy.

 3. Adopt a Diversified Portfolio Approach